KSP-KOS/KOS/doc/source/bindings.rst

 - **Settable**: no
 - **Type**: boolean
 - **Description**: Will return true if the ship has a target selected.
-  This will always return false when not on the active vessel, due to limitations in how KSP sets the target vessel.

 Alias shortcuts for SHIP fields
 -------------------------------